Heritage Day Tour of Northumberland County

 Canada’s National Air Force Museum in Trenton

 Explore the role that Canada’s Air Force has played during times of war, peacekeeping and humanitarian missions.
 See the personal mementos of the men and women of Canada who served in these roles.
 There is a full scale replica of the infamous tunnels of the Great Escape from the German POW Camp, Stalag 111.
 See the fully restored Halifax Mark VII Bomber, the only example of its type in North America.
 In the adjoining Air Park, there are over 20 aircraft, from Spitfires to Hurricanes, from Dakotas to a Labrador Helicopter.
 The Museum Store offers a wide variety of Air Force and aviation related items for all ages.
 Nearby is the Canadian Afghanistan Memorial near Lake Ontario.
-A visit to the Hoselton Studios in Colborne complements this tour.

 The Life & Times of the Great Farini: William Leonard Hunt of Port Hope